sagittandy/bmir-archive-recorders/README.md

 This directory contains scripts to install and configure an Icecast Server and Streamripper listener on Ubuntu 16.04.

 These two processes will run on one standalone computer in the studio.
-Broadcast equipment will 'upload' the music stream to this icecast server (in addition to uploading to several music servers on the public internet.).
+Broadcast equipment will 'upload' a digitized music stream to this icecast server (in addition to uploading to several music servers on the public internet.).
 Streamripper 'listens' to the stream from icecast and records it to mp3 files.

 This technique is new and experimental at Burning Man 2017.